ericysun/Zentra/README.md

 ## App Demo
 https://github.com/user-attachments/assets/37567afe-0e95-41d8-88d7-677505daf694

+## User Journey
+-  Homescreen displays a randomly chosen motivational quotes, and a list of meditation types to choose from.
+-  Once the user chooses a mediation type, they are taken to a screen where there are multiple recordings of that type to choose to listen to.
+-  Once the user selects a recording, they are taken to a player screen and can relax in the meditation audio.

 ## Installation
 You can install and run Zentra on your iPhone using the Xcode App Simulator.